kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 Proper Naming of Data Attributes (<a href="http://codepen.io/kaidez/pen/WbvEab" target="blank">See the CodePen Demo</a>)
 ---------------------
-Here's one of the quirks of data attributes...
+Here's one of the quirks of data-attributes...

 As just mentioned, `teamInfo.dataset.team` is a direct reference to the `data-team` attribute...that makes sense.
 It's also the same thing with the manager information: `teamInfo.dataset.manager` is a direct reference to the `data-manager` attribute.